 While including the above tools within the HIT system is beneficial, it is typically achieved through multiple, disparate applications.
-There is a new method for providers on the horizon however called eINTERACT[TM].
-A joint initiative between Florida Atlantic University and PointClickCare, eINTERACT is the industry's first initiative designed to reduce unnecessary hospital readmissions by bringing the significant quality improvements of the INTERACT program to Electronic Health Record (EHR) software platforms.
+However, there is a fully electronic method for providers called elNTERACTTM.
+A joint initiative between Florida Atlantic University and PointClickCare, elNTERACT is the industry's first initiative designed to reduce unnecessary hospital readmissions by bringing the significant quality improvements of the INTERACT program to Electronic Health Record (EHR) software platforms.